| CloserLook > John > John 11:49-57 and 12:1-11 |

 No, it was a very old plan.

-In fact, in 1 Peter 1:19-20, Christ is described as "--- a lamb without blemish and without spot: Certainly, Caiaphas had declared it a necessary expedient,
+In fact, in 1 Peter 1:19-20, Christ is described as "--- a lamb without blemish and without spot: Certainly, Caiaphas had declared it a necessary expedient in

 But there was a great deal more than